 Like all the other missions, Mission Santa Cruz was founded by Franciscan priests eager to establish a presence in California.
 On August 28, 1791, Father Fermin Lasuén founded Misión la Exaltacion de la Santa Cruz near the mouth of the San Lorenzo River.

 The mission was founded in 1791 and named for the feast of the Exaltation of the Cross, adopting the name given to a nearby creek by the missionary priest Juan Crespi, who accompanied the explorer Gaspar de Portolá when he camped on the banks of the San Lorenzo River on October 17, 1769.

-How did the Santa Cruz Mission start?
+When was the Santa Cruz Mission rebuilt?